Section Five

 The International Board on Books for Young People has provided these suggestions for sharing a wordless picturebook in a group that has no common language.
 What tips about working in communication care situations can you draw from these ideas?

-Working with Interpreters, Translators, and Translated Materials
+Communication Care with Interpreters, Translators, and Translated Materials

 Box 21.2.
 Classic Terminology for Interpretation and Translation

-Simultaneous interpretation or continuous interpretation means that original speaker or signer does not stop.
-The interpreter simultaneously hears the speaker’s message, understands it, reformulates it in the target language, and produces it in the target language while also continuing to listen to whatever the speaker said next (and is now saying).
+Simultaneous interpretation or continuous interpretation means that the original speaker or signer does not stop.
+The interpreter hears the speaker’s message, understands it, reformulates it in the target language, and produces it in the target language, while also continuing to listen to whatever the speaker said next (and is now saying).
 The defining feature of simultaneous or continuous interpretation, therefore, is that the interpreter continuously converts the speaker’s message into the new language as the primary communicator continues to talk or sign (with the interpreter consistently a few words behind the original speaker, to allow for the interpreter’s processing and production time).
 An ASL interpreter during an uninterrupted public speech performs simultaneous interpretation, and the delegates at a U.N. meeting each listening on a headset to an interpretation of the speaker they are watching are experiencing simultaneous interpretation.

-Translation is assumed to occur off line and to take time; the author of the original material and the receiver of the translated material are separated in time and space, not interacting directly.
+Translation is assumed to occur off line and assumed to take time; the author of the original material and the receiver of the translated material are separated in time and space, not interacting directly.
 Examples of translation include starting with a book in French and creating a version of that book in Japanese, starting with a book in French and creating a video of that book in ASL, or starting with a video of someone telling a story in a spoken language that does not have a written form and creating a version of that story in written French.

 Sight translation means converting from written language to spoken or signed language in real time.
 An interpreter or translator who is handed a document written in Language 1 and asked to “read it to” or “read it for” a person who needs Language 2 is performing sight translation.
 (The parallel with “sight reading” in music is intentional and meaningful, if you are familiar with sight reading.
 Sight translation is assumed to be less accurate and less nuanced than true off-line translation.)